2017 Financial Assistance Guidelines

 Girl Scouts of Greater Chicago and Northwest Indiana is committed to ensuring that all girls have the opportunity to participate in Girl Scouting.
 In order to remove financial barriers to participating in Girl Scouts, limited funds are offered to help meet the needs of those members who would be unable to participate in approved Girl Scouting activities without the assistance of financial support from the council.
 Troops are encouraged to facilitate girl-led financial planning for the activities planned throughout their membership year.
-Financial assistance is not a primary source of funding for members.
+Financial assistance is not a primary source of funding for members or troops.
 Financial assistance funds are generated in part by the fall product and Girl Scout cookie programs.
 Participation in product program activities by all Girl Scouts supports this valuable benefit to girls.

 Girl/Adult Eligibility Requirements